CESNET/metacentrum-user-docs/docs/software/sw-list/matlab.md

     qsub -l select=1:ncpus=10:mem=1gb -l matlab=1 myjob.sh

 Batch jobs are useful especially if you want to run more jobs in parallel or if you do not want to block your local machine with running jobs.

+If you are planning to run more then a few Matlab jobs simultaneously, please see [Running multiple MATLAB jobs](#distributed-and-parallel-jobs).

 ### Turn off Java Virtual Machine (JVM)